dotnet/docs/docs/standard/assembly/friend.md

 The compiler performs some basic validation of the friend assembly name passed to the <xref:System.Runtime.CompilerServices.InternalsVisibleToAttribute> attribute.
 If *Assembly A* declares *AssemblyB* as a friend assembly, the validation rules are as follows:

 - If *Assembly A* is strong named, *AssemblyB* must also be strong named.
-The friend assembly name that is passed to the attribute must consist of the assembly name and the public key of the strong-name key that is used to sign *Assembly B*.
+The friend assembly name that is passed to the attribute must consist of the assembly name and the public key of the strong-name key that is used to sign *AssemblyB*.

      The friend assembly name that is passed to the <xref:System.Runtime.CompilerServices.InternalsVisibleToAttribute> attribute cannot be the strong name of *AssemblyB*.
 Don't include the assembly version, culture, architecture, or public key token.